james-hu/sf-streaming-sns-bridge/README.md

 * `/health` - returns whether the bridge is `UP` or `DOWN`
 * `/status` - returns the detailed status of each channel-SNS pair
-* `/reload` - instruct the bridge the re-read configurations and then restart all channel-SNS pairs
+* `/reload` - instruct the bridge to re-read configurations and then restart all channel-SNS pairs